-• Herring, skippy, squid, king george whiting, yellowfin whiting, and tailor off the estuary ends
+- Herring, skippy, king george whiting, yellowfin whiting, tailor off the estuary and ocean ends

-• Tims Thicket to Preston Beach: some good tailor, occasional mulloway and plenty of whiting and herring during the day.
+- Tims Thicket and White Hills: Salmon, some good tailor, occasional mulloway and plenty of whiting and herring during the day.
 The best bait is a Fremantle scaly on a weighted rig.

-• Halls Head to Singleton: tailor, big mulloway, yellowfin whiting and herring.
+- Halls Head to Singleton: tailor, odd mulloway, yellowfin whiting and herring.
 Best bait is a Fremantle scaly on a weighted rig.

-For the boaties: snapper, dhufish, baldchin groper, breaksea cod, samson fish, kingfish, southern bluefin tuna, king george and skippy
+For the boaties: snapper, dhufish, baldchin groper, breaksea cod, samson fish, southern bluefin tuna king george and skippy

-Best bait: squid, octopus, mullet and mulies and plenty of burley for the inshore reefs
+- Best bait: squid and octopus and mulies and plenty of burley for the skippy

 Latest Gadget: Richter plug